 The sum of sines model fits periodic functions, and is given by

 where a is the amplitude, b is the frequency, and c is the phase constant for each sine wave term. n is the number of terms in the series and 1 ≤ n ≤ 8.
-This equation is closely related to the Fourier series described in Fourier Series.
+This equation is closely related to the Fourier series described in Fit Fourier Models.
 The main difference is that the sum of sines equation includes the phase constant, and does not include a constant (intercept) term.

-Open the Curve Fitting app by entering
+Open the Curve Fitter app by entering

-You can specify the following options:
+You can specify the following options in Fit Options pane:

-The toolbox calculates optimized start points for sum of sine models, based on the current data set.
-You can override the start points and specify your own values in the Fit Options dialog box.
+Optionally, in the Advanced Options section, specify coefficient starting values and constraint bounds, or change algorithm settings.
+The app calculates optimized start points for Sum of Sine fits, based on the data set.
+You can override the start points and specify your own values in the Fit Options pane.

 Specify the model type

-sin followed by the
+sin followed by the number of

 For example, to load some periodic data and fit a six-term sum of sine model:

 load enso; f = fit( month, pressure, 'sin6') plot(f,month,pressure)